Local Consultant – Ecuador – Project Coordinator

 The duration of the contract is two (2) years full time with the possibility to extend for an additional 6 months depending on performance and project status.
 Expected start date: June 2021.

 6. REPORTING ARRANGEMENTS

 The selected project coordinator will report to CIPE’s Program Officer leading the project.
 The candidate will also work closely with the Project Implementation Unit.

 - Candidates should already reside in or around Quito,

-- Occasional travel to Guayaquil and Manta, Ecuador will be required.
+- Occasional travel to other locations in Ecuador could be required.
 All work-related traveling expenses outside Quito will be funded by the GATF/CIPE.

-- Office space will not be provided by GATF/ Accommodations will be arranged, as needed and feasible with the involved government agencies, especially for work outside Quito.
+- Office space will not be provided by GATF/ Accommodations will be arranged, as needed and feasible with the involved government agencies.